 Because of a rapidly changing educational landscape, any Plan of this duration will need regular updating and review.
 District improvement is necessarily a continuous process.
 As such this District Improvement Plan must be reviewed by the Board of Education periodically, and at least annually.
-Annually, tThe administration will prepare a public update each fall on the progress of the Student Performance Indicators and the Specific Actions completed during the previous year.
+No later than the first BOE meeting in October of each year, the Superintendent shall present the implementation status of the District Improvement Plan together with any recommended modifications for consideration and affirmance of the Board of Education.
+The administration will prepare a public update each fall on the progress of the Student Performance Indicators and the Specific Actions completed during the previous year.
 In addition, we will set out the Specific Actions to be undertaken during the next school year.
-During the third year of implementation, a formal review of the Plan will should be undertaken to determine if
+During the third year of implementation, a formal review of the Plan will -be undertaken to determine if Specific Actions need to be modified, subtracted or added to the Plan for consideration and affirmance of the Board of Education.